valcapp/wip-dyn/README.md

 # Vensim Dashboard Generator

-This app allows to build a dashboard interface from a Vensim system dynamics model and to run it locally on modern browser (i.e. not IE).
+This app allows to prep a dashboard interface from a Vensim system dynamics model and to run it locally on modern browser (i.e. not IE).

 ## Purpose
 Load your system-dynamics working folder and and run the app to serve locally a simple web-page o for your model with a dynamically responsive dashboard.